-Always transport machine with the slew locking pin and transport link fitted and their arms closed in their transport position on the bump stops.
+Always transport machine with the slew-locking pin Fitted and their arms closed in their transport position on the bump stops.

-Avoid high transport speeds which will cause unnecessary strain on machine and tractor
+Avoid high transport speeds, which will cause unnecessary strain on machine and tractor.

-Never travel with the reach arm away from bump stop on the main arm.
-Failure to adhere to this warning will cause damage to ram seals and arms.
+Never travel with the reach arm away from bump stop on the main arm failure to adhere to this warning will cause damage to ram seals and arms.